-VIDEO: Suncore Energy’s Robotics Journey with Robert Lye
+VIDEO: Suncor Energy’s Robotics Journey with Robert Lye

-Robert Lye presented a session at Driven 2019 on Suncore Energy’s Robotics Journey.
+Robert Lye presented a session at Driven 2019 on Suncor Energy’s Robotics Journey.
 Watch a summary below:

 Krista White: Thanks Robert for sitting down with me today.
 So today in your session, here at Driven, you spoke about how RPA is really driving the digital transformation at Suncor.
 Can you give us a bit of a summary of your session?